EugeneSherepa/MediaService_Frontend/README.md

 [DEMO LINK](https://media-service-frontend-three.vercel.app/)

+Attention!
+Backend is deployed to render.com, please, wait a bit befor start to use the app

 Enhance your online store's frontend with these key features:

 Digital Receipt: Manage your shopping with ease using a digital receipt that keeps track of selected products.